horaklukas/modeler/README.md

 ### Relation
 * fix not disabled opossite points when counting path connection points
+* "selfish relation" is relation from table to the same table
+* <s>fix propagating name of table to relation model if table name change</s>
 * <s>multiple relations on same table side</s> resolved with direct realtions
 * <s>types of relation - identifying, non-identifyig</s>
 * <s>cancel creating of relation if second point not defined</s>